top of page

 Dr. Mary Joan Macleod

-Vice-Chair / Senior Lecturer in Clinical Pharmacology & Honorary Consultant Physician
+Chair (2025), SHARP / Professor in Clinical Pharmacology & Honorary Consultant Physician

-Mary Joan Macleod MB ChB PhD FRCP is a Senior Lecturer in Clinical Pharmacology and Honorary Consultant Physician at the University of Aberdeen.
-Her main research interests are stroke epidemiology (particularly how service organisation and treatment affect outcomes after stroke), stroke clinical trials and stroke imaging.
-She is PI on two Chief Scientist Office grants: a) Exploring interactions between cancer and stroke in a national setting b) Using fast-field cycling MRI to identify stroke and small vessel disease.
+Mary Joan Macleod MB ChB PhD FRCP has a personal Chair in Clinical Pharmacology at the University of Aberdeen, and is an Honorary Consultant Physician at NHS Grampian.
+Her main research interests are stroke epidemiology (particularly how service organisation and treatment affect outcomes after stroke), stroke clinical trials and stroke imaging (particularly low field MRI).
 She is responsible for assessment of the final year of the MBChB course.
-Other roles include 1:5 cover of acute stroke admissions, Chair of NHS Grampian/University of Aberdeen Clinical Studies Oversight Group, Chair of Scotland A and B Research Ethics Committees and Honorary Deputy Secretary of the British and Irish Association of Stroke Physicians.
+Other roles include 1:6 cover of acute stroke admissions, Chair of NHS Grampian/University of Aberdeen Clinical Studies Oversight Group, Clinical Lead of the Scottish Stroke Care Audit and Honorary Deputy Secretary of the British and Irish Association of Stroke Physicians.
+Former roles include Chair of Scotland A and B Research Ethics Committees.

 Dr. William Simpson